“I have never seen someone so excited to go to Tunisia!” my pilot said, taking my photo next to the plane. “I must selfie with you.”

 On our drive to my Airbnb, I was struck by how desolate the highways were--but I knew why.
 Approximately 99.1% of Tunisia’s population is Muslim.
 Since my plane arrived at sundown, nearly everyone was at home breaking their fast (Iftar).
 It was powerful and moving to see all the lights on through the windows of houses and high-rises, all full of people sitting down for their first meal in many hours.

 About three weeks before my trip, I started to feel a bit unsure about whether I could get everywhere I wanted to go during Ramadan.
 During the month of Ramadan, many businesses, museums, restaurants, and public transit options observe altered hours.
 I didn’t have much of a game plan, other than to try and take buses and trains everywhere I needed to go.
 I think I was rightfully worried about missing the last bus, or having my transportation simply not show up.
 With the exchange rate in my favor (1 Tunisian Dinar = 0.40 USD), I knew I could save myself a lot of hassle by hiring a car to take me exactly where I wanted to go.
 It was just a question of how, and who...

 Of course, I could have tried to self-guide my journey, but I would have risked questionable transportation and logistics.
 And with no updated Tunisia tourism books on the market (seriously, I couldn't find anything that had been updated since 2010-ish) I would have missed out on so much knowledge and historical context that only an experienced guide could provide.
-Worst of all, I would have missed out on meeting Moez!
+Worst of all, I would have missed out on meeting my guide, Moez!